 A clinic is practice-based work experience under supervision.

-An internship is a structured work experience opportunity.
-It can happen in the middle of a program or just before graduation.
-Internships can be of any length but are typically four, eight or 12 months long.
+Internships are a structured work experience opportunity.
+They can happen in the middle of your program or just before graduation.

 Opportunities around your program, known as co-curricular